 • History of Acceptable schooling caused in no small part by an extremely weak Arabic curriculum offer

-• High teacher turnover (30%) over the last two years (although this is indicative of a school initiating positive change in the context of our visit)
+• High teacher turnover (>30%) over the last three years (although this is indicative of a school initiating positive change in the context of our visit)

-GEMS Bradenton Preparatory Academy 2018 exclusive: first in-depth school review – leadership, curriculum, facilities, Advanced Placement
+Updated August 2019 – GEMS United School (formerly GEMS Bradenton Preparatory Academy) exclusive: first in-depth school review – leadership, curriculum, facilities, Advanced Placement, KHDA 2019

 “Our culture of kindness is the foundation on which we all learn and practice respect, responsibility, and leadership.